geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 This is a stable release of GeoServer 3.0.x series.
 GeoServer 3.0.0 is made in conjunction with GeoTools 35.0, and GeoWebCache 2.0.0.

-Thanks to Jody Garnett (GeoCat), and Peter Smythe (AfriGIS) for making this release.
+Thanks to Andrea Aaime (GeoSolutions), Jody Garnett (GeoCat), and Peter Smythe (AfriGIS) for making this release.

 ## Security Considerations